 AMS Stimulus Projects

-The AMS Stimulus Projects are meant to give support to innovative ideas that have a strong upscaling potential.
+The AMS Stimulus Projects are meant to give support to innovative ideas that have strong upscaling potential.
 The projects may quickly assess the feasibility of ideas, or seek for a completely new and promising avenue of innovation.